kubernetes-sigs/promo-tools/README.md

 `./bazel-bin`.
 For example, if you are on a Linux machine, running `make build` will output a binary at `./bazel-bin/linux_amd64_stripped/cip`.

+# How it works

+At a high level, the promoter simply performs set operations ("set" as in mathematics, like in Venn diagrams).
+It first creates the set of all images in the destination registry (let's call it `D`).
+It also creates the set of all images defined in the promoter manifest as "promotion candidates in the manifest" (call it `M`).

+Given the above, we get the following results:

+- `M ∩ D` = images that have already been promoted (NOP)
+- `M \ D` = images that must be promoted
+- `D \ M` = images that are extraneous to the manifest (can be deleted with `-delete-extra-tags` flag)

+If there are multiple destination registries, the above calculation is repeated for each destination registry.
+The promoter also prints warnings about images in `M` that cannot be found in the source registry (call it `S`):

+- `D \ S` = images that are lost (no way to promote it because it cannot be found!)

+## Server-side operations

+During the promtion process, all data resides on the server (currently, Google Container Registry for images).
+That is, no images get pulled and pushed back up.
+There are two reasons why it does things entirely server-side:

+1. Performance.
+Images can be gigabytes in size and it would take forever to pull/push images in their entirety for every promotion.
+1. Digest preservation.
+Pulling/pushing the images can change their digest (sha256sum) because layers might get gzipped differently when they are pushed back up.
+Doing things entirely server-side preserves the digest, which is important for declaratively recording the images by their digest in the promoter manifest.

 # Maintenance

 ## Linting